benevpi/CIRCUITPYTHON_ifttt/README.rst

 This is easily achieved by downloading
 `the Adafruit library and driver bundle <https://github.com/adafruit/Adafruit_CircuitPython_Bundle>`_.

+You'll need a Circuit Python board with an ESP wifi module.
+We developed this on a PyPortal, but expect other boards to work as well provided you can use ESPSPI_WiFiManager.

 Borrowed Code
 =============
 This code borrows heavily from the Adafruit Internet connect examples here: https://learn.adafruit.com/adafruit-pyportal/internet-connect Thanks Adafruit!